gman0/cloud-provider-openstack/docs/using-manila-csi-plugin.md

 # CSI Manila driver

-The CSI Manila driver is able to create and mount OpenStack Manila shares.
-Snapshots and recovering shares from snapshots is supported as well (support for CephFS snapshots will be added soon).
+The CSI Manila driver is able to create, take snapshots of, and mount OpenStack Manila shares.

 ###### Table of contents